boluwatifee4/web3ExpressApi/docs/EVMApi/resolve/RESOLVEUD.md

 # RESOLVE UNSTOPPABLE DOMAIN NAME

-## What is the Resolve Unstoppable Domain Name API?

 The Resolve Unstoppable Domain Name API is used to resolve an Unstoppable Domain name.
 This API is used to get the address of an Unstoppable Domain name.

 <!-- How to call the enpiont  -->

-## How to use the Resolve Unstoppable Domain Name API

 ### Endpoint Url